 Write a Check to Yourself

 Even though it is quite easy to transfer money from one of your accounts to another online or through a mobile app, you may need to write a check to yourself.

 It’s completely legal to write a check to yourself.
 And a common practice used by some to transfers money between personal checking accounts held at different banks.

-The process is simple: fill out the check as you normally would by writing your name as the payee, date accordingly, write the amount, and sign the check.
+The process is simple: fill out the check as you normally would by writing your name as the payee, date accordingly, write the amount, and sign.
+Review and check details for accuracy.

 How to Deposit a Check Written to Yourself

 Once you’ve written the check to yourself, endorse the check on the other side by signing it.
-You can write down “for deposit only” or “mobile deposit” depending on how you choose to deposit the check.
+You can print “for deposit only” or “mobile deposit,” depending on how you choose to deposit the check.

-- Snap a photo of the check with your mobile device through your bank or credit union or app
+- Mobile deposits: snap a photo of the check with your smartphone using your bank or credit union’s app.

 Waiting for Check to Clear